dcmouyard/recipes/dirty-rice.md

 ## Instructions

 1. Heat oil in Dutch oven over medium heat until shimmering.
-Add pork and cook until browned, about 5 minutes.
+Add beef and pork and cook until browned, about 5 minutes.

 2. Stir in onion, celery, and bell pepper and cook until softened, about 10 minutes.